quixio/quix-docs/docs/platform/tutorials/slack-alerting/slack-alerting.md

 4. Ensure that the `input` field is set to `tfl-bikepoint-data` and past your Slack WebHook URL into the appropriate field.

-5. Click `Save as project`.
+5. Click `Save as Application`.
-	The code is now saved to your workspace and you can now edit the code and make any modifications you need.
+	The code is now saved to your environment and you can now edit the code and make any modifications you need.

 ### Customize the message